branliu0/dotfiles/README.md

 ## Installation

-Use the installation script to initialize all of the vim plugins (which are managed by vundle) and to symbolically link files to your home directory.
-The installation script currently only links bash and vim files to your home directory.
-Link the other dotfiles as well if you want them!
+The installation script will automatically clone the git repository, symlink the dotfiles to your home directory, and install the vim plugins.

 ```bash
 $ bash < <(curl --silent https://raw.github.com/thenovices/dotfiles/master/install.sh)